Midnight Bisou: 2019: four-year-old campaign

 Midnight Bisou made her four-year-old debut in the Houston Ladies Classic at Sam Houston Race Park on January 27.
 She went off as the 1-5 favorite in a field of six while carrying 123 pounds, seven pounds more than the second betting choice, Remedy.
 She settled at the back of the pack then made a late run, taking the lead in the final strides to win by three-quarters of a length.
 "It's her first race back, and I was really getting forced out in the first turn, and it would have had to be six-, seven-, eight-wide the whole way, so I thought, 'Let's take it a little easy on her,' so I dropped in behind them," said Smith.
 "By the time I did that, they had slowed the pace down...
 But once she got going, her best stride was probably two strides past the wire, to be honest with you."

 On March 16, Midnight Bisou made her next start in the Azeri Stakes at Oaklawn Park where the field of five included four Grade I winners.
 The post-time favorite was multiple stakes winner Elate, who had not raced since finishing second in the Personal Ensign Stakes to champion Abel Tasman in August.
-Because of the layoff, Elate carried two pounds less than Midnight Bisou.
-Tapa Tapa Tapa set a moderate early pace with Midnight Bisou and Elate trading places between third and fourth, just a few lengths off the lead.
+Because of the layoff, Elate carried two pounds fewer than Midnight Bisou.
+Tapa Tapa Tapa set a moderate early pace with Midnight Bisou and Elate trading places between third and fourth, a few lengths off the lead.
 On the rail turning for home, Midnight Bisou lacked racing room so Smith waited until a hole opened in midstretch.
 At that point, Midnight Bisou accelerated and drew clear to win by a length over Elate.
 "She was loaded," said Smith.
 "I basically placed her and she did the rest."

 Midnight Bisou carried the top weight of 122 pounds in the Apple Blossom Handicap, 2 pounds more than Elate and five more than Escape Clause (La Cañada Stakes).
-She raced at the back of the pack for the first half mile then started her move four wide on the far turn.
+She raced at the back of the pack for the first half mile, then started her move four wide on the far turn.
 She and Escape Clause battled down the stretch with Midnight Bisou prevailing by a nose.
 "I sat back with Elate and waited to make my move," said Smith.
 "She had to fight for it, but she ran big."